osrf/collision-benchmark/README.md

 ## API tutorials

 The tutorials are mainly documented in the given source files and only briefly described there.
+Please refer to the mentioned source files for more information.
+All tutorials use the *GazeboPhysicsWorld* to demonstrate the use of the interfaces with the Gazebo implementation.

 To make the tutorials:

 ``make tutorials``